Cross-Lingual Sentiment Quantification: Introduction

 \section{Introduction}

-In \emph{Cross-Lingual Text Classification} (CLTC) documents may be expressed in either a \emph{source} language $\mathcal{S}$ or a \emph{target} language $\mathcal{T}$, and training documents are available only for $\mathcal{S}$ but not for $\mathcal{T}$; CLTC thus consists of leveraging the training documents in the source language in order to train a classifier for the target language, also using the fact that the classification scheme $\mathcal{C}$ is the same for both $\mathcal{S}$ and $\mathcal{T}$.
-CLTC has been widely investigated in the literature (see e.g.,~\cite{prettenhofer2011cross,Moreo:2016fg}).
+In \emph{Cross-Lingual Text Classification}, documents may be expressed in either a \emph{source} language $\mathcal{S}$ or a \emph{target} language $\mathcal{T}$, and training documents are available only for $\mathcal{S}$ but not for $\mathcal{T}$; cross-lingual text classification thus consists of leveraging the training documents in the source language in order to train a classifier for the target language, also using the fact that the classification scheme $\mathcal{C}$ is the same for both $\mathcal{S}$ and $\mathcal{T}$.
+Cross-lingual text classification has been widely investigated in the literature~\cite{prettenhofer2011cross,Moreo:2016fg}.
 A companion task which instead has never been tackled, and which is the object of this paper, is \emph{Cross-Lingual Text Quantification}, the task of performing ``quantification'' across a source language $\mathcal{S}$ and a target language $\mathcal{T}$. \emph{Quantification} is a supervised learning task that consists of predicting, given a set of classes $\mathcal{C}$ and a set $D$ (a \emph{sample}) of unlabelled items drawn from some domain $\mathcal{D}$, the \emph{prevalence} (i.e., relative frequency) $p_{c}(D)$ of each class $c\in\mathcal{C}$ in $D$.
-Put it another way, given an unknown distribution $p_{\mathcal{C}}(D)$ of the members of $D$ across $\mathcal{C}$ (the \emph{true distribution}), quantification consists in generating a \emph{predicted distribution} $\hat{p}_{\mathcal{C}}(D)$ that approximates $p_{\mathcal{C}}(D)$ as accurately as possible \cite{Gonzalez:2017it}.
-Quantification is important for many application fields characterised by an interest in aggregate (rather than individual) data, such as the social sciences, market research, political science, and epidemiology.
+Put it another way, given an unknown distribution $p_{\mathcal{C}}(D)$ of the members of $D$ across $\mathcal{C}$ (the \emph{true distribution}), quantification consists in generating a \emph{predicted distribution} $\hat{p}_{\mathcal{C}}(D)$ that approximates $p_{\mathcal{C}}(D)$ as accurately as possible~\cite{Gonzalez:2017it}.

+Quantification is especially important for application fields characterised by an interest in aggregate (rather than individual) data, such as the social sciences, market research, political science, and epidemiology.
+These disciplines often face the need to label data in highly dynamic scenarios~\cite{Ebrahimi:2017jt}, i.e., scenarios in which the distribution of data in the unlabelled set may be very different from the distribution of data in the training set.
+In such contexts, accurate class prevalence estimation may be challenging, due to the fact that the ``iid assumption'' on which standard learning methods are based (i.e., the assumption that the training set and the test set are identically and independently sampled from the \emph{same} data distribution) is obviously not verified.